o-ran-sc/pti-rtp/docs/overview.rst

 NOTE: These features leverage the StarlingX (www.starlingx.io).
 And in Bronze release, these features are only avalaible for IA platform.

-NOTE: In this release single server solution is supported only.
+NOTE: In Bronze release single server solution is supported only.
 All the functionalities include controller functions, storage functions and compute functions are integrated in the single server.

 About Yocto and OpenEmbedded
 ----------------------------